faker-ruby/faker/CONTRIBUTING.md

 ## Adding new generators

+- Don't use `Array#sample`, `Array#shuffle` and `Kernel#rand` on your new generator if you want to randomly pick values.
+Instead, you should use the methods provided by the Base class: `sample`, `shuffle` and `rand`.
+The reason is that we want to preserve the deterministic feature of this gem.
 - Please make sure the generator doesn't exist already before opening a PR.
 - Add a new YAML file to `lib/locales/en` rather than adding translations to `lib/locales/en.yml`.
 For example, if you add `Faker::MyThing`, put your translations in `lib/locales/en/my_thing.yml`.
 See [the locale README](./lib/locales/en/README.md) for more info.